 FAQ’s for Pet Travel Within New Zealand

-We’ve provided answers to some of our most popular FAQs when it comes to interstate pet travel within New Zealand – simply click on the most relevant category to your query or scroll down to read all our FAQs.
+We’ve provided answers to some of our most popular FAQs when it comes to domestic pet travel within New Zealand – simply click on the most relevant category to your query or scroll down to read all our FAQs.

 Q: Will my pet be okay?

 At Jetpets our sole focus and expertise is providing the safest and most comfortable pet travel.
 Our team of pet loving experts includes Pet Travel Consultants, Partnering Vets and Pet Handlers, and we safely and comfortably transport in excess of 60,000 pets every year.
 Your Jetpets Pet Travel Consultant will step you through the whole process and answer any questions or concerns you have.
 Remember that pets are great at detecting changes in our moods, so the best thing you can do in the lead up to travel is remain calm and positive.
 Before you know it, you’ll be happily reunited with your fur-baby!